 Despite its low price, this is one of the best Chromebooks you can buy right now, with its standout feature being its 14-inch Full HD 1080p screen.
 It's an IPS panel, so you needn't worry about restricted viewing angles or weak contrast.
 Be sure you go for this Full HD (FHD) version of the HP Chromebook 14 though, as other models are available with lesser screens, and we don't reckon the marginally lower price is worth the significant reduction in display quality.

-Of course, one of the best student laptops that's this cheap is never going be an image-editing powerhouse, and the Intel Celeron N3350 processor, 4GB of RAM and 32GB onboard storage all represent the minimum of what you can get away with for web browsing or HD YouTube viewing.
-But the payoff for having such power-efficient hardware is up to 11 hours battery life from a device just 33.7 x 22.6 x 1.83 cm large and a mere 1.54kg light.
+Of course, one of the best student laptops that's this cheap is never going be an image-editing powerhouse: the Intel Celeron processor, 4GB of RAM and 32GB on-board storage in the entry-level versions of the HP Chromebook 14 make it the minimum you can get away with for web browsing, image viewing and HD YouTube viewing.
+But the payoff for having such power-efficient hardware is up to 11 hours battery life from a device that's exceptionally light and portable.

 Chromebooks are a value-packed way to get one of the best student laptops at a reasonable price, providing you don't mind making the switch from Windows or Mac OS to Google's Chrome OS operating system.
 With the Pixelbook Go, not only does Google make the software, it also produces the laptop itself.